chunkdee/sample_crm/src/contact/ContactView_Updates.md

 ## Summary

 These changes will update the ContactView component to use the Contact and Company types from crmTypes.ts.
 Ensure the import paths for `ViewButton`, `EditButton`, `DeleteButton`, and `ReferenceResource` are correct.
 Define the `handleDelete` function to handle the delete logic.
+Style the component to display other properties in contact records like the profile picture.
+Add a section to add notes to the contact.